Ronald Reagan, former Western movie actor and host of television’s popular “Death Valley Days” is sworn in as the 40th president of the United States.

 Reagan’s politics also increasingly reflected the mythic western image of rugged independence and self-reliance.
 Although he had been a liberal New Deal Democrat as a young man, by the 1950s, Reagan had become a hard-line conservative.
 As president of the Screen Actor’s Guild (1947-52, 1959-60), he won national attention as an outspoken anticommunist, and he began to view even the mild federal socialism of the New Deal as destructive to individual initiative and freedom.
 Switching his allegiance to the Republican Party, Reagan won two terms as governor of California (1967-75), where he gained a devoted national following that helped him win the presidency.

-After a long struggle with Alzheimer s disease, Ronald Reagan died on June 5, 2004.
+After a long struggle with Alzheimers disease, Reagan died on June 5, 2004.
 He was buried at the Ronald Reagan Presidential Library in Simi Valley, California.